-ACCESSORY USE: A use that is subsidiary to a permitted or discretionary use and that is customarily expected to occur with the permitted or discretionary use;
+ACCESSORY USE: A use that is subsidiary to a permitted or discretionary use and that is customarily expected to occur with the permitted or discretionary use.
+(Refer to Minister's Development Regulations, January 2, 2001)

 ACT: The Urban and Rural Planning Act, 2000.